arodjr604/ROB_498_Final_Project_Ultra/INSTALL.md

     cmake --build . --config Release
     # or, open the "xxx.sln" file by Visual Studio and click build button
     move culane_evaluator ../evaluate
     ```

+6. Modifyig data_root

+    For whatever reason, whenever test.py, train.py, and other python files were run, the cfg would configure the data_root incorrectly leading to the program not being able to find the dataset.
+To fix this, one must edit the files directly and add in the path to where the dataset files are.

+    ```Shell
+    #The following lines will look as follows in train.py (line 52), test.py (line 9), and analyze_weather_clusters.py (line 50)
+    cfg.data_root = ''

+    #To correctly fix this replace the empty space to the location of the dataset you are using.
+Use the following as an example of how one of our memebers did it
+    cfg.data_root = '/home/andrew/CULane/CULane/'
+    ```